apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 ## Using the CLI verbose mode

-The OpenWhisk and Nuvolaris CLI is an interface to the OpenWhisk and Nuvolaris REST API.
+The OpenWhisk and OpenServerless CLI is an interface to the OpenWhisk and Nuvolaris REST API.
 You can run the CLI in verbose mode with the flag `-v`, this will print truncated information about the HTTP request and response.
 To print all information use the flag `-d` for debug.